 - A little bit of foam rolling – In my opinion foam rolling can be overdone by some athletes.
 It has it’s place to help release some of your muscles but there is no need to over do it.

 - Biomechanics exercises – I do these anyway but after my last run at the Zandvoort Circuit Run 12km I had a bit of discomfort in my hamstring.
 Probably it is due to perhaps one of the highest mileage in a week that I have ever done with a race after it.
 The next day it hadn’t eased so I just spent a bit more time doing some biomechanics exercises and within a day or two it eased off.
 It is great to have these exercises in your tool box to use – not just as before and after exercise but also when your body is just a bit off.
-If you are interested to try one of these exercises you can sign up for a free video here.
+If you are interested in a free intake of a biomechanics coaching session If you are interested in a free 30 minute intake please email me.

 And, well I have another two.
 I asked my fellow runners and triathletes on my Facebook group (you can join us here) and they reminded me to also use the time to focus on two things related to race day planning.
 I have quoted them directly: